CMERC Team

-Associate Professor Emma Jackson – CMERC Director
+Professor Emma Jackson – CMERC Director

-Associate Professor Emma Jackson is the Director of the Coastal Marine Ecosystems Research Centre and a Research Fellow in Marine Ecology.
-She has 19 years of research expertise in the areas of fisheries ecology, seagrass landscape and restoration ecology, impacts on marine species, coastal marine habitats and ecosystem health indicators.
+Professor Emma Jackson is the Director of the Coastal Marine Ecosystems Research Centre and a Research Fellow in Marine Ecology.
+She has more than 20 years of research expertise in the areas of fisheries ecology, seagrass landscape and restoration ecology, impacts on marine species, coastal marine habitats and ecosystem health indicators.
 Her research is driven by the idea that coastal development is an ever-increasing human activity, but that there are ways in which this development can work with nature rather than against it to maintain ecosystem health, in turn supporting our health and wellbeing as humans.

 Currently, Emma leads a research program on the construction of a science-based framework for seagrass restoration in Queensland, but her past and present research areas include marine conservation management, ecosystem services, marine ecology and marine angiosperm.

-Dr Nicole Flint – Research Fellow
+Associate Professor Nicole Flint – Research Fellow

 Dr Angela Capper – Research Fellow

-Dr Angela Capper has 20 years of experience in marine ecotoxicology, with strong interests in pollutants and contaminants and their fate in the environment, biological matrices and risks to human health.
+Dr Angela Capper has more than 20 years of experience in marine ecotoxicology, with strong interests in pollutants and contaminants and their fate in the environment, biological matrices and risks to human health.
 Her research focuses on: the impacts of anthropogenic contaminants (microplastics, PFAS, heavy metals); co-existence of aquaculture and fisheries (impacts of chemical therapeutics to non-target organisms); seafood security (ciguatera fish poisoning - CFP); and marine chemical ecology (Harmful Algal Blooms - HABs).
 She has worked in multidisciplinary teams around the globe, liaising with government agencies, scientific institutions, health-based institutes, non-profit organisations, stakeholders, fishermen and community groups.

 Dr Amie Anastasi – Lecturer in Environmental Science